ITPilot is deprecated and some or all components of ITPilot may be removed in the next major version.

-We are going to modify the example adding an additional input parameter that we will use as input of the JDBC Extractor component.
-Note that in this example we will use this input parameter as input of the component but a value created or extracted inside the wrapper could also be used as input for the JDBC Extractor.
+We are going to modify the example by adding an additional input parameter that we will use as an input for the JDBC Extractor component.
+Note that in this example we will use this input parameter as the input of the component, however any value created or extracted inside the wrapper can also be used as an input for the JDBC Extractor.

-Once the parameter is defined, the JDBC Extractor can be modified adding the input parameter as input of the component and as parameter of the query.
+Once the parameter is defined, the JDBC Extractor can be modified by adding the input parameter as an input of the component and as a parameter of the query.
 In this example, the output of the Start component (“Start_1_Output” by default) will be the input value for the JDBC Extractor component.

-Editing the query in the “Query” tab of the JDBC Extractor component, it is possible to specify the parameter using the syntax ‘@<parameter_name>’ with the ‘@’ character preceding the name of the parameter, for example:
+By editing the query in the “Query” tab of the JDBC Extractor component, it is possible to specify the parameter using the syntax ‘@<parameter_name>’ with the ‘@’ character preceding the name of the parameter.
+For example:

 SELECT * FROM incident WHERE state = '@state'